pradhyumnaag30/SNIPS-Intent-and-Slot-Filling/readme.md

 # **Building Practical Intent Classification and NER Pipelines on the SNIPS Dataset**

-This project implements practical, well-structured NLP pipelines on the **SNIPS 2018 Spoken Language Understanding dataset**, focusing on two tasks, `Intent Classification` and `Slot Filling (NER)`
+This project implements practical, well-structured NLP pipelines on the **SNIPS 2018 Spoken Language Understanding dataset**, focusing on two tasks, `Intent Classification` and `Slot Filling (NER)`.

 # ⭐ **Results Summary**